 Operators must submit a waiver application to the FAA.
-The key factor in determining whether to grant a waiver application is safety.
+The key factor of whether a waiver application would be granted is safety.
 (14 C.F.R. § 107.200(a)) It is easier to obtain waivers for operations similar to those for which the FAA already has granted waivers.